Pennsylvania Points System for Driving Record | Worgul, Sarna & Ness, Criminal Defense Attorneys

 • Leaving the scene of an accident with property damage — 4 points

-• Exceeding the speed limit by 31 MPH or more: 5 points, a 15-day license suspension if it occurs in a work zone.
+• Exceeding the speed limit by 31 MPH or more — 5 points and a 15-day license suspension if it occurs in a work zone.
 The hearing officer may also give you additional penalties.

 How to Get Points Off of Your License in Pennsylvania

-For every 12 consecutive months after the date of your last offense that you drive without a traffic conviction, you can get three points taken off your record.
+For every 12 consecutive months after the date of your last offense that you drive without a traffic conviction, you get three points taken off your record.
+This occurs automatically.

 Steps to Take if You Receive a Traffic Ticket in Pennsylvania